lorenzovngl/FoodExpirationDates/README.md

 - 🇺🇸 🇬🇧 English (default)
 - 🇮🇹 Italiano
+- 🇦🇪 Arabic by @abdulmuizz0903

-> New translation are welcome.
+> New translations are welcome.
 If you want to add a new language to the app, please [open an issue](https://github.com/lorenzovngl/FoodExpirationDates/issues/new).

 ## 📚 Third Party